Early Career Prize: Nuclear Industry Group

 This prize is for physicists in the early stages of a career in the nuclear industry.

-The solution must have required the application of skills and understanding expected of a professional physicist working in an industrial environment.
+The solution to the project or problem in question must have required the application of the skills and understanding that are expected from a professional physicist working in an industrial environment.

 Nominees for the early career prize must:

-- be a member or associate member of the Institute of Physics; and
+- be a member or associate member of the IOP; and

 - have worked in the nuclear industry for no more than 10 years (allowance is made for career breaks).